-You are responsible for ensuring that you meet the specified entry requirements and conditions.
+Applicants are responsible for ensuring that the specified entry requirements and conditions are met.

-You should not take the processing of your application at any stage of the competition as an indication of your eligibility for the programme(s).
+Applicants should not take the processing of an application at any stage of the competition as an indication of eligibility for the programme(s).

-You are responsible for meeting all costs in relation to the application process.
+Applicants are responsible for meeting all costs in relation to the application process.

-Any attempt by you or by any person(s) acting at your instigation, directly or indirectly by means of written communication or otherwise, to canvass or otherwise influence in your favour will automatically disqualify you from the competition.
+Any attempt by an applicant or by any person(s) acting at instigation, directly or indirectly by means of written communication or otherwise, to canvass or otherwise influence favour will automatically disqualify them from the competition.

-If at any time between applying and the end of the competition you change your contact details, you must immediately notify the CAO online or in writing.
+If at any time between applying and the end of the competition a change of contact details is required, immediately notify the CAO online.